rust-lang/rust/text/0000-unstable-sort.md

 At the moment, the only sort function we have in libstd is `slice::sort`.
 It is stable, allocates additional memory, and is unavailable in `#![no_std]` environments.

+Stable sorting, although a good default, is very rarely useful.
+Users much more often value higher performance, lower memory overhead, and compatibility with `#![no_std]`.

+Having a really performant, non-allocating sort function in libcore would cover these needs.
+At the moment, Rust is compromising on these highly regarded qualities for a systems programming language by not offering a built-in alternative.

 **Q: What is stability?**<br>
 A: A sort function is stable if it doesn't reorder equal elements.
 For example:
 ```rust